Ryan Dow

 Ryan Dow (born 7 June 1991) is a Scottish footballer who plays as a midfielder or forward for club Arbroath.

 A product of the Dundee United youth system, he turned professional in 2007.
 After making his first team debut in 2011, he went on to become a first team regular after a spell on loan to Forfar Athletic.
 He left Dundee United in the 2016 close season and signed for Ross County in September.
 Dow moved to Peterhead during the 2018–19 season, initially on loan.
 In May 2019 he signed for Dunfermline Athletic.

 Early life

 Ryan Dow was born in Dundee on 7 June 1991.
 He attended Harris Academy in the city, and was part of the school football team that won the Scottish Schools' Shield in 2005. having previously been attached to Dundee as a youth player, Dow joined Dundee United in 2005, going on to sign a professional contract in June 2007.
+He also went on and won the Scottish cup with Dundee United in 2010.